Skip to main content

 Running Dagger Pipelines in Runme (using the CLI)

-If you have a Markdown file with your dagger pipeline commands written, you can run your pipeline from the terminal by running this command $ runme run --filename my-notebook.md --all --skip-prompts.
+No matter whether the Dagger Shell or Dagger Call interface are being used.
+Once you have a notebook with your Dagger pipeline commands written, you can run your pipeline from the terminal by running this command $ runme run --filename my-notebook.md --all --skip-prompts.

 You can also run individual cells using the names of the cells or select them individually from Runme’s TUI.